usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Added the folder -> Areas -> Admin -> Views
 - Added a new Index view to the folder and modified the code
 - Used the code given the Assignment 2 folder - files folder
-- Save and ran  the application
+- Save and run  the application
 - No errors!!
 Everything works good.
-- Commited to Github!
+- Committed to Github!

 0707
 - In _Layout.cshtml moved the 'Category' link to the Content Management drop-down